Reis963/LeakedMods/ServersMods/items/README.md

 ### Rosco-AmmoStacksPlus50PercentDmg-Pen-1.0.0 - Made by Rosco
 from base stats -> +50% damage +50% armor pen, all ammo -- edit of Yasin's work, which added a flat 400 + doubled base armor pen (crazy high) damage... this one is a bit more realistic.

+### misscupid-UltraHighDamage7.62x51mm-1.0.0 - Made by misscupid
+A new ultra high damage bullet for r11 and m700.
+Can be bought on ragfair